How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 🏡

-Property & Investment
+Property & investment

 Real estate developers should target this class heavily with condo pre-selling and investment angle messaging.